-Objectives: The present study aimed to develop a valid and reliable questionnaire of the stages of change in self-management of patients with type 2 diabetes mellitus (T2DM).
+Objectives: The present study aimed to develop a valid and reliable questionnaire regarding the stages of change in the self-management of patients with type 2 diabetes mellitus (T2DM).

-Materials and Methods: In the first section of this cross-sectional study, stages of change in self-management of patients with T2DM questionnaire were developed by the researcher.
-The questionnaire consists of 8 questions in the field of using medication, healthy diet, and physical activity.
+Materials and Methods: In the first section of this cross-sectional study, the stages of change in self-management of patients with T2DM questionnaire were developed by the researcher.
+The questionnaire included eight questions in the field of using medication, a healthy diet, and physical activity.
 In the second section, the content validity and face validity of the questionnaire were assessed by the opinions of 11 expert panelists in the field of health education and nutritional sciences.
-Construct validity was carried out by exploratory factor analysis (EFA) among 206 patients with T2DM an outpatient clinic in Ardabil city in the northwest of Iran.
+Finally, construct validity was carried out by exploratory factor analysis (EFA) among 206 patients with T2DM in an outpatient clinic in Ardabil in the northwest of Iran.

-Conclusion: This questionnaire with 10 items and 1 factor was found to be valid and reliable as a simple and effective tool for self-care on stages of change in patients with T2DM.
+Conclusions: This questionnaire with 10 items and one factor was found to be valid and reliable as a simple and effective tool for self-care on the stages of change in patients with T2DM.

 Cite By, Google Scholar